 The answers to a number of frequently asked questions about using the library are also provided below.

-If you still have questions about the library or aren't sure what type of information you need or where to find it, use the contact your librarian box below to ask a question or arrange an appointment.
+If you still have questions about the library or aren't sure what type of information you need or where to find it, use the contact your librarian box on the left hand side below to ask a question or arrange an appointment.

 What are the library opening hours?